Off!: History

 In 2019, the band announced a new feature film and accompanying soundtrack album called Watermelon.
 The film was scheduled to start shooting in early 2020.
 The film's Kickstarter, however, was ultimately unsuccessful, falling short of its $175,000 goal.

-In July 2021, after over a year without any updates, the band announced via Facebook that the film was still in production but that the band has "a new rhythm section."The band at that same time released their first new song in seven years: a cover of Metallica's "Holier than Thou," which subsequently appeared on The Metallica Blacklist tribute album.
+In July 2021, after over a year without any updates, the band announced via Facebook that the film was still in production but that the band has "a new rhythm section."
+The band at that same time released their first new song in seven years: a cover of Metallica's "Holier than Thou," which subsequently appeared on The Metallica Blacklist tribute album.
 A music video for the song was released, and featured appearances by David Yow of The Jesus Lizard, Angelo Moore of Fishbone, cosplayer/actress Chloe Dykstra, and writer/director/comedian Derrick Beckles, among others.
 The new music video also revealed the new members of the band to be Autry Fulbright II (...And You Will Know Us by the Trail of Dead) on bass and Justin Brown (Thundercat) on drums.
-The band also announced that they are still working on a new album, and have signed with Fat Possum Records who along with their next album, will also release their back catalog.
+The band also announced that they were still working on the new album, and signed with Fat Possum Records who along with their next album, also re-released their back catalog.

+Off! released their fourth album, Free LSD, in September 2022.
+The band announced in September 2023 that Mario Rubalcaba was re-joining the band as drummer.
+Off! later announced the following year that they would perform three farewell shows in July 2024 to promote the studio album and the theatrical release of their feature film, now also titled Free LSD.